sib-swiss/advanced-r-training/docs/practicals_2.md

 Modify the `summary()` function so that the output also adds a column containing the standard deviation of the data.

+In a second step, make sure to call the original summary function to create the output, before adding a new column to it.

 # Exercice 3